How to Meditate

 I have practised yoga on and off since I was about 17.
 Laying in Savasna at the end of the class was my first introduction to meditation.
 I have been known to

-snore fall asleep on the mat at the end of a class because I’ve been so relaxed.
-If you’ve ever felt that feeling followed by a blissful nights sleep, you’ll know what I’m talking about.
+snore fall asleep on the mat at the end of a class because I’ve been so deeply relaxed.
+If you’ve ever felt that feeling at the end of a yoga class, which is hopefully followed by a blissful nights’ sleep, you’ll know what I’m talking about.
 That’s meditation.

 My regular meditation practice is now second nature to me, I can feel when I haven’t meditated for a while and conversely I can feel when I have.
 Quieting my often easily over-stimulated mind has never come easy to me.
 I think about all sorts:

-Meditation is a great tool for helping you connect with yourself and studies have shown a huge list of benefits of meditation including reduced anxiety, improved memory and less tiredness.
+Studies have shown a huge list of benefits associated with meditation including reduced anxiety, improved memory and less tiredness.

 I totally understand not knowing how to get started.
 Meditating feels quite ‘big’ if you don’t know what you’re doing – even if you tried it on your own, you’d wonder if you’re doing it right.
 I certainly remember feeling like this at the beginning.